Austen Deans: Second World War

-The outbreak of the Second World War disrupted Deans' plans to study at the Slade School of Fine Art in London.
+The outbreak of the Second World War disrupted Deans's plans to study at the Slade School of Fine Art in London.
 Instead, he volunteered for war service abroad with the 2nd New Zealand Expeditionary Force (2NZEF).
 Posted to the 20th Battalion of the 2nd New Zealand Division, he was assigned to its intelligence section on account of his skills as an artist.
 His duties involved making and looking after maps but while off duty he continued to paint.

 By 1940, Deans was in the Middle East, where the 2NZEF had been transported for war service.
 He continued with his painting, doing landscapes of the Egypt countryside.
 His battalion commander, Lieutenant Colonel Howard Kippenberger, was supportive of his work.
 Deans later completed a portrait of Kippenberger which was used to illustrate his biography.
 In March 1941, the 2nd New Zealand Division was sent to Greece.
 The British Government anticipated an invasion of Greece by the Germans and decided to send troops to support the Greeks, who were already engaged against the Italians in Albania.
 The 2nd New Zealand Division was one of a number of Allied units dispatched to Greece.
 The campaign was little more than a series of withdrawals but Deans still found time to make depictions of life in the Greek villages he saw.
 At the end of the fighting in Greece, Deans was among those evacuated to Crete.

 In the meantime, the New Zealand Government was considering appointing an official war artist to record the exploits of New Zealanders serving with the military.
 Deans had already been interviewed for the position the previous year and his application was supported by many in New Zealand, particularly from the Canterbury region.
 His mother even wrote to the Prime Minister Peter Fraser advocating for her son.
 Deans had been interviewed by the commander of 2NZEF, Major General Bernard Freyberg, the previous year but the position would eventually go to Peter McIntyre.
-However, shortly after Deans' arrival on Crete, he was told that he had been appointed assistant war artist.
+However, shortly after Deans's arrival on Crete, he was told that he had been appointed assistant war artist.
 His first task was to paint depictions of New Zealanders serving in Greece, as McIntyre had not been present for that campaign.
 Although he was offered the opportunity to return to Egypt to start his work there, he preferred to remain on Crete.
 He was therefore caught up in the invasion that commenced on 20 May 1941.
 Paintings already worked up by that stage were in transit to Egypt and would duly arrive in New Zealand.
 In the meantime, Deans was badly wounded; he had inadvertently set off a land mine and had to be hospitalised with his legs full of shrapnel.
 A few days later, and unable to be evacuated, he was one of 520 wounded New Zealanders to be captured by the Germans.